kineticstoolkit/kineticstoolkit/doc/index.rst

 - `player.Player` : a class that allows visualizing 3d markers using a simple
   graphical user interface.

+- `filters` : a module that wraps some filters from scipy to be applied directly on TimeSeries.

+- `save` and `load` : two functions to save and load results to/from JSON-based `ktk.zip` files.

-- and some helper functions.
+- and other helper functions.

 Please be warned that this is still mostly experimental software.
 If you are using ktk or are planning to be, you are warmly invited to contact me, first to